techworkersco/twc-site/_events/twc-south-bay-social.md

   - US/Pacific
 image: /assets/img/twc_southbayarea_0526.png
 ---
-TWC Bay Area is hosting another social in the South Bay in San Jose!
+TWC Bay Area is hosting a social in the South Bay in San Jose!
 Come and meet other tech workers who are interested in organizing and building community.

 🗓️ Saturday, May 16\
 ⏰ 6:30-8:30 PM\